SyncSpeech: Efficient and Low-Latency Text-to-Speech based on Temporal Masked Transformer: Experiment

-\paragraph{Evaluation Metrics} For the three benchmarks, we evaluated speech quality, latency, and efficiency.
-For speech robustness, we chose Whisper-V3 and Paraformer as the ASR models for English and Mandarin, respectively, to transcribe the generated speech.
-Then, we calculated the WER compared to the original transcriptions to evaluate the spech robustness.
-We adopted the ERes2Net-based \cite{eres2net} speaker verification model\footnote{https://github.com/modelscope/3D-Speaker} to evaluate speaker similarity (SS).
-We selected 100 sentences from each system and invited 10 native listeners to conduct a subjective MOS evaluation for speech naturalness (MOS-N), scoring from 1 to 5.
-In terms of latency and efficiency, we compared the performance of various models on a single A800 GPU.
-Due to the off-the-shelf speech decoder, we evaluate the latency and efficiency of the text-to-token stage across all models, except for F5-TTS.
+We evaluated three key aspects across the benchmarks: speech quality, latency, and efficiency.
+The evaluation of speech quality was twofold, involving both objective and subjective tests.
+The objective metrics, aligned with CosyVoice2, included Word Error Rate (WER) and speaker similarity (SS).
+For the subjective evaluation, we conducted a Mean Opinion Score (MOS) test for naturalness (MOS-N), where 30 native listeners rated 100 randomly sampled sentences per system on a 1-to-5 scale.
+In terms of latency and efficiency, the performance of various models was evaluated on a single NVIDIA A800 GPU.
+Due to the off-the-shelf speech decoder, we evaluate the latency and efficiency of the text-to-token stage across all models.
 We calculated the time required for the number of speech tokens to reach the chunk size of the speech decoder as First-packet latency (FPL).
-There are two scenarios: one assumes the text is already available (FPL-A), while the other involves receiving output from the upstream LLM model (FPL-L), accounting for the time required for text generation.
-For the real-time factor (RTF), we measure the ratio of the total duration of generated speech to the total time taken by the model.
-More details about FPL and RTF can be found in the Appendix \ref{evaluation metrics}.
+There are two scenarios, one assumes the text is already available (FPL-A), while the other involves receiving output from the upstream LLM model (FPL-L).
+The FPL-L of SyncSpeech, comprising the time waiting for upstream text and the time required to generate the initial speech packet, is calculated as follows:

+where $q$ is is the number of look-ahead tokens and $c$ denotes number of iterations needed for the generated speech tokens to exceed the decoder's chunk size.
+Here, we assume the upstream LLM model is Qwen-7B.
+When benchmarked on a single NVIDIA A800 GPU, it achieves an average token generation time, denoted as $d_{\text{LLM}} = 25 ms$.
+The FPL-L for other baseline models is calculated in a similar manner.
+When the first term in FPL-L is omitted, it becomes FPL-A. For the real-time factor (RTF), ratio of the total duration of generated entire speech to the total time taken by the model was calculated.